-- A Carers Handbook

-- Carers website

-- A free Carers Helpline available Monday to Saturday

-- 1-1 support service for Carers with more complex needs

-- Learning Grants

-- Carers Group Grants

-- Carers Funding service (for accessing trust and other funding sources)

-Free of charge short breaks (respite care) for one off or short term needs (maximum 30 hrs per year)
+- A Carers Handbook - Carers website - A free Carers Helpline available Monday to Saturday - 1-1 support service for Carers with more complex needs - Learning Grants - Carers Group Grants - Carers Funding service (for accessing trust and other funding sources) - Free of charge short breaks (respite care) for one off or short term needs (maximum 30 hrs per year) - Carers' assessors form part of social work teams and contribute to providing a comprehensive service for carers ii.
 Breaks for Carers

-Carers who care for someone who has a FACS eligible need for respite or a short break are supported with an Adult Social Services purchased short break.
-Or a given a Direct Payment to purchase a break directly.
+Carers who care for someone who has a FACS eligible need for respite or a short break are supported with an Adult Social Services purchased short break or given a Direct Payment to purchase a break directly.
 These breaks are purchased through an accredited list of Short Break and specialist Home Care providers.